raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ### Changing the firmware release

 You can change which release stream is to be used during an update by editing the `/etc/default/rpi-eeprom-update` file and changing the `FIRMWARE_RELEASE_STATUS` entry to the appropriate stream.

+For more information about the `rpi-eeprom-update` configuration file please run `rpi-eeprom-update -h`.

 ### Disabling automatic updates
 If you wish to control when the updates are applied you can disable the `rpi-eeprom-update` systemd service.